Softwavecr/softwave/content/posts/http-soap-rest.md

 ## Summary

-HTTP is a communications protocol that transports messages over a network.
+HTTP is a communications __protocol__ that transports messages over a network.

-REST is a set of rules to exchange any(XML or JSON) messages that mostly use HTTP to transport those messages.
+REST is a __set of rules__ to exchange any(e.g. XML, JSON) messages that can use HTTP for transport.

-SOAP is a protocol to exchange XML-based messages that may use HTTP to transport those messages.
+SOAP is a __protocol__ to exchange XML-based messages that may use HTTP for transport.

 ## Dive-in